zeplin/storybook-zeplin/README.md

 ### 4. Add a Zeplin link to your story

-You can use full URL or app uri of Zeplin components/screens as `zeplinLink`.
+You can use full web URL or app URI of Zeplin components/screens as `zeplinLink`.

 ```js
 export default {